isyuricunha/yuricunha/content/posts/2022-03-13-i-wrote-a-best-selling-ios-app.md

 ---
 title: I wrote a… best-selling iOS app?
-author: Dachary Carey
+author: Yuri Cunha
 layout: post
 description: I which I am amazed to wake up and see my app leading sales in its category.
 date: 2022-03-14 15:01:35 +0300
 url: /2022/03/13/i-wrote-a-best-selling-ios-app/
 image: /images/best-selling-app-hero.jpg
 tags: [Coding]
 ---

 Hey!
 Remember that time I wrote an iOS app to keep track of my Elden Ring and D&D play through details, and released it to the App Store?

 Why, I remember it like it was just last week...

 Turns out, when you email industry-specific news sources with topical news that has an interesting angle, some of them will write about your stuff.

 My little hobby app, Shattered Ring, has been featured on a ton of video game news sites, including:

-  * Video Games Chronicle: [A new iOS app lets players track quests and NPCs in Elden Ring][1]
+- Video Games Chronicle: [A new iOS app lets players track quests and NPCs in Elden Ring][1]
-  * Metro: [Elden Rings fan creates a task-tracker phone app so you never forget a side quest][2]
+- Metro: [Elden Rings fan creates a task-tracker phone app so you never forget a side quest][2]
-  * Games Radar: [This Elden Ring app helps you track NPCs and side quests][3]
+- Games Radar: [This Elden Ring app helps you track NPCs and side quests][3]
-  * Eurogamer: [This Elden Ring fan created an iOS app to help players track quests][4]
+- Eurogamer: [This Elden Ring fan created an iOS app to help players track quests][4]
-  * MP1ST: [Elden Ring Side Quests Tracker "Shattered Ring" Developed by Fan Released][5]
+- MP1ST: [Elden Ring Side Quests Tracker "Shattered Ring" Developed by Fan Released][5]

 After the App Store approved my app last week, I spent an hour or two reaching out to 5 video-game-related news sources every night.
 As far as I can tell, Video Games Chronicle was the first one to write about it on Friday, and then it started showing up everywhere.
 There are a ton of other websites that credit the original VGC article, but a few also seem to have gone to the [Shattered Ring][6] website and actually read up on what the app is and does.